FTXInfotech/laravel-adminpanel/resources/docs/groups/blog-categories-management.md

-## Gives a specific Blog Category.
+## Gives a specific Blog Category

 <small class="badge badge-darkred">requires authentication</small>

-This endpoint provides you a single Blog Category.
+This endpoint provides you a single Blog Category
 The Blog Category is identified based on the ID provided as url parameter.

 > Example request: